 CTR is another primary metric that helps you assess how well your campaigns are doing.
 CTR assesses how many people have clicked on the links in your email.
 For instance, if you included a link for an offer or a Call-to-action, a CTR would measure the subscribers’ percentage that clicked on your link.

 While you are creating your email, there are some ways to boost click-through rates.
+But it should apart from spam complaints.
 For example, include links throughout the email at the suitable areas and add eye-catching and noticeable Call-to-actions.

 Click-through rates are usually lower than open rates.
 On average, click-through rates are slightly above 4%.